jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 Yuri remembers our struggles with the [StringTokenizer](https://docs.oracle.com/javase/8/docs/api/java/util/StringTokenizer.html).
 I have no memory of attempting to isolate tokens.
 We may have attempted to extract tokens from the expression.
 We may have also attempted to extract index values which are defined like sparse array.

-I did not parse tokens in the my recreation examples here.
+I did not parse tokens in the my recreation examples.
 I'm using only enough `String` processing to identify operator token locations and isolate substrings.
 I am leaning heavily upon recursion to handle the rest as described with more detail in [Third Epilog](#third-epilog).
 The assignment recommends recursion:
 > While recursion is optional for this assignment, using it to evaluate subexpressions will make it a LOT easier to write working code.
 (This is a great opportunity to learn how to use recursion in a realistic situation!!)

 I've been thinking about my recursion based recreation implemenation, and I'm pretty sure that it has a mistake.
 Guess what?
 For right now, I don't care.
 I will describe flaw, but I won't correct the code.